 In addition, the purpose of the impression (and often of taking the Photo Print in the first place) was to share that memory with another person.
 Now, however, sharing images electronically is also much more convenient.

 But people still love impressions.
 In addition, instant photography has undergone a major resurgence in recent years.

-The digital and printed world are not enemies
+The digital and printed world are not enemies.

 Also, despite what people perceive as a decrease in print media, the number of magazines produced has remained constant since 2008, according to 99U.

-With a $ 600 photo inkjet printer on your desk, you can produce a quality 13 x 19 inch print in your home that competes even with what a professional laboratory can do.
+With a $ 600 photo inkjet printer on your desk, you can produce a quality 13 x 19-inch print in your home that competes even with what a professional laboratory can do.

 In the past, however, you should have turned part of your house into a dark room to be able to reveal your photos.
-Of course, many professionals did exactly that, but the system was beyond the reach of most fans.
+Of course, many professionals did precisely that, but the system was beyond the reach of most fans.

-Printing can be more secure
+Printing can be more secure.

-Seeing a high quality print of an image you made can be fascinating
+Seeing a high-quality print of an image you made can be fascinating

 So take a trillion photos.
 Forget billions, but print one and do it right.